antmoon/embedPythonInCSharp/README.md

 # embedPythonInCSharp
-Use the pythonnet to embed python code into C# project
+Use the pythonnet library to embed python code into C# project